-The risk assessment framework discussed in Section Q.2.2.1 and Q.2.2.2 is applied to corporate and activity specific risks.
-There are some risk events which could be interpreted as either corporate or activity level risks.
+The risk assessment framework is applied to Corporate and Activity specific risks.
+There are some risk events which could be interpreted as either Corporate or Activity level risks.
 For example, a risk event may have the potential to impact the Council organisation as a whole or many parts of the organisation if it was to occur.
-In the first instance this type of risk would be classified as a corporate risk.
+In the first instance this type of risk would be classified as a Corporate risk.
 There is however a secondary consideration that needs to be given, that is, "is the risk best managed in different ways within the separate activities?"
 For example, a large seismic event will likely impact the Council organisation as a whole however each activity will prepare for and manage these risks differently; e.g. water reservoirs may be strengthened to minimise the risk of collapse, or Corporate Services may prepare a business continuity plan.

 The Council is yet to implement consistent risk management processes at the operational risk level.
-Development of the critical asset framework is discussed in Section Q.2.5.
 The Council plans to develop a framework for assessing maintenance and project risks in 2015.